justinsisley/Jekboil/readme.md

 [Jekyll](http://jekyllrb.com/) is nice.
 It's simple to use, and goes hand-in-hand with [Github Pages](http://pages.github.com/).

 Here's the thing: I prefer [LESS](http://lesscss.org/) to [SASS/SCSS](http://sass-lang.com/).
-I use both on a daily basis, but when it comes down to it, I'm a LESS man.
+I use both on a daily basis, but when it comes down to it, I'm like LESS.
 Therefore, this Jekyll site boilerplate uses LESS.

 I'm also a [requirejs](http://requirejs.org/) power user, and while it's completely unnecessary if my project uses little or no JavaScript, I prefer to have requirejs ready to rock in case a project is, or becomes, JavaScript heavy.